ballerina-platform/ballerina-dev-website/v0-991/learn/tools-ides/intellij-plugin/testing-and-debugging-the-plugin.md

 ## What's next?

-For more information on the IntelliJ Ballerina plugin, see [The IntelliJ Plugin](/v0-991/learn/tools-ides/intellij-plugin).
+- For information on the Ballerina IntelliJ IDEA plugin, see [IntelliJ IDEA Plugin](/v0-991/learn/intellij-plugin)
+- For information on all the tools and IDEs that are supported by Ballerina, see [Learn](/v0-991/learn).